tc39/notes/es7/2015-11/nov-19.md

 DD: an async taxonomy would be unfortunate

-DH: same name, doesn’t mean its the same interface.
+DH: same name, doesn't mean its the same interface.

 SP: so this is the start